alannyuma/Python-Flask-SQLAlchemy-Sample/README.md

-Python flask and SQLAlchemy is an open-source
+An open-source python flask and Postgres project using SQLAlchemy as data object mapper